Australian Opal Freeform Cabochon no.11 media thumbnails

 Only 1 in stock!

 Free-form Australian opal cabochon from Lightning Ridge (New South Wales, Australia).
 Dimensions: 8.70 × 5.30 × 1.94 mm, weight 0.50 ct.
-Multi-color play of color — electric greens and blues with yellow flashes — on N8 body (white-grey).
-Hand-cut in our lapidary workshop.
+Multi-color play of color — electric greens and blues with yellow flashes — on an N8 body (white-gray).

 Mineral Australian Opal (hydrated mineraloid, SiO₂·nH₂O)